 Car part Recommended dimension (cm)

 Door frame height above ground 133-138

 Width of door opening 80-100

 Seat height above ground 50-60, 50 optimum

 Doorsill height 36-40

 Doorsill to car floor 4-9, 6 optimum

 Seat front edge 35-45

 Door opening angle 70, 90 when assistance needed

-Source: Institute of Consumer Ergonomics s, 1985; Petzäll, 1991, cited in OECD, 2001
+Source: Institute of Consumer Ergonomics, 1985; Petzäll, 1991, cited in OECD, 2001

 In addition, handles on the doorframe can help during entry and exit of the car.
-Equipment that can make it easier to operate the vehicle are power steering, automatic transmission, and wide-angle and planar rear-view mirrors to support drivers suffering from impaired field of vision or restricted head movements [81].
-Finally, Advanced Driver Assistance Systems (ADAS) such as in-vehicle signing systems and night-vision enhancement systems can also compensate for functional limitations.
+Equipment that can make it easier to operate the vehicle are power steering, automatic transmission, and wide-angle and planar rear-view mirrors to support drivers suffering from impaired field of vision or restricted head movements (OECD, 2001).
+Finally, Advanced Driver Assistance Systems (ADAS) such as in-vehicle signing systems and night-vision enhancement systems can also compensate for functional limitations (see Section 5.2).

-4.4.2 Vehicle safety
+5.3.2 Vehicle safety

-Older adults are more vulnerable than younger adults: their injuries will be more severe given an identical collision impact (see fatality ratio).
-Given the estimated increase in the number of older drivers, improved crashworthiness of vehicles is very important.
-Currently, crash-test dummies and models are based on average fit people.
-Test dummies capable of modelling the effects on an older occupant are needed to be able to take into account the older occupants' frailty when testing and improving vehicle safety [81].
+Older adults are more vulnerable than younger adults: their injuries will be more severe given an identical collision impact.
+Given the estimated increase in the number of older drivers into the future, improved crashworthiness of vehicles is very important.
+However, currently, crash-test dummies and models are based on averagely fit people.
+Test dummies capable of modelling the effects on an older occupant are needed to be able to take into account older occupants' frailty when testing and improving vehicle safety (OECD, 2001).

-In addition, occupant protection should be enhanced by further development of seat belts and airbags, particularly through force-limiting features.
-In their current state of development, seatbelts are beneficial to older occupants.
-However, in some circumstances, they may also contribute to the incidence of chest injuries.
+In addition, occupant protection can be enhanced by the further development of seat belts and airbags, particularly through force-limiting features.
+In their current state of development, seat belts are beneficial to older occupants.
+However, in some circumstances, they may also contribute to the incidence of injuries.
 Recent developments suggest that this drawback is well on its way to being resolved, by the use of a 'force limiting feature', which controls the maximum restraining force exerted by the shoulder belt.
-Other technological advances that are likely to be especially relevant for the protection of older occupants include (Pike, 1989, cited in OECD [81]):
+Other technological advances that are likely to be especially relevant for the protection of older occupants include (Pike, 1989; cited in OECD, 2001):

-- Intelligent restraint systems, capable of adjusting for lighter, older occupants - Dual-stage airbags to minimise aggressive airbag contacts in moderate crashes - Active head restraints to minimise soft tissue injury and whiplash injuries to the neck - Side airbags to protect the head and chest in side collisions, such as crashes when turning left in which older drivers are overrepresented.
+- Intelligent restraint systems, capable of adjusting for lighter, older occupants; - Dual-stage airbags to minimise aggressive airbag contacts in moderate crashes; - Active head restraints to minimise soft tissue injury and whiplash injuries to the neck; - Side airbags to protect the head and chest in side collisions, such as crashes when turning left in which older drivers are overrepresented.